The Fabric & Fiber Studio

 Investment

-The Fabric & Fiber Studio is a three-month commitment at $1,350 per term, paid in full upon acceptance.
+The Fabric & Fiber Studio runs for three months.
+Your total investment is $1,350, paid in full upon acceptance.

 What's included:

-- Three live group critique sessions (2 hours each) where your work receives direct feedback
+• Three live group critique sessions (2 hours each) where your work or process receives direct feedback

-- One 45-minute private session scheduled at your discretion during the term
+• One 45-minute private session scheduled when you need it during the term

 Access: You'll have full access to all recordings and resources from your acceptance date through the 30 days following the cohort end.
 This is a live, intensive working studio—not a perpetual content library.

-Enrollment is limited to 8-10 makers per cohort to ensure meaningful engagement and direct access.
+Enrollment is strictly limited for each cohort to ensure meaningful engagement and direct access.

 What This Studio Requires...